 In college, I majored in communications (with an emphasis on public relations) and minored in marketing.
 I am one of the few people with that degree who is actually working in that field.
 Many of my friends and classmates are in an industry different than their major, which is completely understandable.
 Advertising and PR looks really glamorous from the outside, but it can be a pretty tough field in which to thrive.
 I have considered a career change a few times in the last seven years.

-But in general, I really like my job and enjoy working in marketing.
+But in general, I really like my job and enjoy working in marketing, read more about Showcase IDX to boost your marketing business.
 And a large part of how I got to where I am today is from my experience working at agencies.

 Do you work in marketing?
 Have you ever worked at an agency?
 Are you working in the same industry that matches your degree?
 How has your career evolved over the years?